Expert Advice: The Best Way to Clean Your Precious Leather Hat

 Full-Grain Leather Hats

 Full-grain leather is durable and can handle most leather cleaners.
-However, it still needs regular conditioning to maintain its quality.
+However, regular conditioning is still needed to maintain its quality.

 Patent Leather Hats